plone/plone.restapi/docs/source/endpoints/inherit.md

 # Inherit behaviors

-Plone content is arranged in a hierarchy: a content item has a parent, which has its own parent, all the way up to the Plone site root.
+Plone content items are arranged in a hierarchy.
+Each content item has a parent, each of which may have its own parent, continuing all the way to the Plone site root.
-Together, all these parents are _ancestors_.
+Together, the chain of parents are _ancestors_ of the content item.

 The `@inherit` service makes it possible to access data from a behavior defined on one of these ancestors.